A Sad Day for America

 Growing up in Spokane a conservative part of Washington State my political views leaned towards the conservative side of the spectrum.
-In defense of that statement, during my lifetime the Republicans in office weren't that bad.
-Sure, one was a bit of an idiot but he wasn't insane.
-I joined the Army National Guard when I was 18 so of course I was pro-military and thought I knew what fiscal conservatism was.
+In defense of that statement, during my lifetime the Republicans in office weren’t that bad.
+Sure, one was a bit of an idiot, but he wasn’t insane.
+I joined the Army National Guard when I was 18, so of course, I was pro-military and thought I knew what fiscal conservatism was.
 Conservative ideals were having a small government, large military, and low taxes.
-What that meant exactly was a little less clear at the time.
+What that meant precisely was a little less clear at the time.

-I still hated paying taxes like most, but for me it was because I no longer supported the idea of a bloated military.
-I began to image a world where instead of spending trillions on the military what would the country be like if that money went to NASA, science, and saving the planet.
-Yet with each election I would have hope that things would change a bit, that the U.S. would stop invading other countries, that we would cut the military budget, that people would start caring about the environment and wise up to the planetary catastrophe we were causing with our consume and waste mentality.
+I still hated paying taxes like most, but for me, it was because I no longer supported the idea of a bloated military.
+I began to imagine a world where instead of spending trillions on the military what would the country be like if that money went to NASA, science, and saving the planet.
+With each election, I would have hope that things would change a bit, that the U.S. would stop invading other countries, that we would cut the military budget, that people would start caring about the environment and wise up to the planetary catastrophe we were causing with our consume and waste mentality.
 I would argue until I was blue in the face with friends, acquaintances, and like many over the internet on blogs and social media.

 When Barack Obama was voted into office, I was happy to see that the country was moving in the right direction.
 Yes, like many, I was frustrated at the Republican party for blocking him on so many initiatives.
 I was impressed with his ability to not get pulled into the mud with the hate, racism, and bigotry that was growing among the population.
 And like many, I was hopeful that the good work he had done for the country would continue into the next four to eight years.
 After all the recession was over, the unemployment rate was down, and the environmental causes I care about were being addressed.
 Why wouldn’t the country vote to continue all of that?